Schools announce early dismissals, closures as dangerous heatwave continues

-MIAMI VALLEY — Several schools have reported closings and early dismissals today ahead of a dangerous heat wave in the Miami Valley.
+MIAMI VALLEY — Several schools have reported closings and early dismissals Wednesday as a dangerous heat wave continues across the area.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-News Center 7 will track any new closings or early dismissals and have the updated forecast LIVE on News Center 7 at 5:00 and 6:00.
+News Center 7 will track any new closings or early dismissals and have the updated forecast LIVE on News Center 7 Daybreak.

 Summit Academy Transitional High School in Montgomery County will be closed through Wednesday due to the heat.

-Celina City Schools in Mercer County will be closing at 12:20 p.m. and have a two-hour early release on Wednesday for seventh to twelfth-grade students.
+- Celina City Schools in Mercer County will close at 12:20 p.m. and have a two-hour early release on Wednesday for seventh to twelfth-grade students.

+- Tipp City Schools in Miami County announced that Broadway Elementary and LT Ball students will be dismissed two hours early.

+- Valley View Schools in Montgomery County will dismiss students two hours early.
+Preschool sessions will also be shortened.

 News Center 7 will continue to monitor local school districts for any closures or early dismissals.